Maki Zen'in: Popularity

+Critical response

 Critical response to Maki's character in the main series was positive during the Kyoto training arc between the Jujutsu students.
 When the character was about to show her skills for the first time, Anime News Network was tired of the several fights the arc had and hoped Maki would stand out in the narrative.
 The eventual battle between the Zen'in sisters earned praise for both the animation and exploration from Maki's past.
 The Fandom Post called Maki "the star of the show" due to how she overshadows her enemies and keeps a cocky personality, surpassing Nobara's character.
 Comic Book Resources claimed that Maki and Nobara "crush" society expectations also focusing on the handling of the sisters, leaving a bitterswit moment due to sadness the episode leaves as the family feuds from the Zen'in clan was not properly explained.
-Anime News Network enjoyed both the fighting coreography as it was more enjoyable than Yuji's battle among others.
+Anime News Network enjoyed both the fighting choreography as it was more enjoyable than Yuji's battle among others.
 The site also found how "groundbreaking" the scene where Maki defeats Momo was.
 The eventual focus on Maki's actions in the series led Comic Book Resources to point out that the Zen'in clan did bad at disapproving Maki since she constantly surprises the audience and cast.
 Manga News felt the conflicts between the Zen'in sisters was well executed in the manga.

 There was also commentary about Maki's role in Jujutsu Kaisen 0.
 According to Real, Maki is fundamental in starting Yuta's recovery from his trauma due to how she encourages him to earn the freedom he wants Mary Sue agreed with a similar praised for developing alongside Yuta; Real Sound particularly praised the bond the Jujutsu sorcerers have in general; in one volume, it is shown Maki trains Yuta and befriends in the process, which gives further depth to the main manga.
 Anime UK News felt that Maki's role in Jujutsu Kaisen 0 was better executed than in the main series based on her explored background.
 Digital Trends also felt that Maki's characterization was outstanding as she does not feel repetitive when dealing with Yuta as she feels different from the television series.
 Her action scenes were also noted be well executed by Hitc while calling her and the other students as comic relief in contrast to the more serious take on Yuta.
 The Mary Sue enjoyed Maki, calling her "an absolute QUEEN" and felt her backstory also standing out despite being similar to the main series.
 On the other hand, Otaquest lamented the demoted roles of the supporting characters in the finale when they are defeated by Geto.
 Similarly, Siliconera lamented that Maki's screentime in the film was limited as he liked the character and wished the franchise focused more on her.
+With the epilogue's release in the final volume, GameRant noted fans were satisfied as it appeared that Yuta ended forming a family Maki, something people were looking forward for a long time.